RezkyKam50/warpcv/README.md

 ### Environment Variables

-By default, WarpCV sets compiler flag to `'-O1', '-v'` and sets the compiler to `'nvcc'`, however we can change this via environment variable that will apply to all imported kernels *after* setting the environment.
+By default, WarpCV sets compiler flag to `'-O2', '-v'` and sets the compiler to `'nvcc'`, however we can change this via environment variable that will apply to all imported kernels *after* setting the environment.
-WarpCV passes `WCV_COMPILE_OPTIONS` for NVCC flags and `WCV_BACKEND` for chosing between `'nvcc'` or `'nvrtc'` compilers which are passed to `cupy.RawKernel(..., options, backend)`
+WarpCV passes `WCV_COMPILE_OPTIONS` for NVCC flags and `WCV_BACKEND` for chosing between `'nvcc'` or `'nvrtc' (CuPy's default)` compilers which are passed to `cupy.RawKernel(..., options, backend)`

 via current terminal session: